Black people and temple and priesthood policies (LDS Church): Divinity of ban, Doctrine vs. Policy

 Church leaders taught for decades that the priesthood ordination and temple ordinance ban was commanded by God.
 Brigham Young taught it was a "true eternal principle the Lord Almighty has ordained."
 In 1949, the First Presidency (under George Albert Smith) officially stated that it was "not a matter of the declaration of a policy but of direct commandment from the Lord".
 A second First Presidency statement (this time under McKay) in 1969 reemphasized that this "seeming discrimination by the Church towards the Negro is not something which originated with man; but goes back into the beginning with God".
 As president of the church, Kimball also emphasized in a 1973 press conference that the ban was "not my policy or the Church's policy.
 It is the policy of the Lord who has established it."
 On the topic of doctrine and policy for the race ban lifting the apostle Dallin H. Oaks stated in 1988, "I don't know that it's possible to distinguish between policy and doctrine in a church that believes in continuing revelation and sustains its leader as a prophet. ...
 I'm not sure I could justify the difference in doctrine and policy in the fact that before 1978 a person could not hold the priesthood and after 1978 they could hold the priesthood."

 When it was announced in the 1978 that the ban was reversed, Kimball wrote a letter saying that the Lord revealed "that the long-promised day has come".
 This was later canonized in LDS scripture as Official Declaration 2.
 McConkie said that the voice of God had said "that the time had now come", and that the entire First Presidency and Quorum of the Twelve heard the same voice, and knew that the ancient curse had been lifted.
-In 1995, Black church member A. David Jackson asked church leaders to issue a declaration repudiating that the ban was a direct commandment from the Lord.
+In 1995, black church member A. David Jackson asked church leaders to issue a declaration repudiating that the ban was a direct commandment from the Lord.
 At first, the church refused.

 In 2012, the church changed the preface to Official Declaration 2 to include these sentences regarding the priesthood ban: "Church records offer no clear insights into the origins of this practice.
 Church leaders believed that a revelation from God was needed to alter this practice".
 However, it did not specifically say what parts of the ban came from God and which did not.
-In 2013, the church published an essay which said that the ban had its roots more in racism than revelation.
+In 2013, the church published an essay which said that the ban had its roots more in racism than the will of God.
 A 2016 landmark survey of 1,156 self-identified Latter-day Saints found that almost two-thirds of surveyed members reported believing the pre-1978 temple and priesthood ban was "God's will".